pprathameshmore/QuoteGarden/README.md

 ### Get all quotes

-Returns all quotes from database.
+Returns all quotes from the database.

 #### Request